- Discover CSUB

 The Southern San Joaquin Valley Information Center (SSJVIC) is one of ten Information Centers within the California Historical Resources Information System (CHRIS).
 CHRIS works under the direction of the California Office of Historic Preservation (OHP) and the State Historic Resources Commission (SHRC).

 The Information Centers are non-profit organizations, each serving a specific geographic area within the State of California.
 The SSJVIC is the primary repository for resource records and study reports for the 5 counties of Southern San Joaquin Valley (Fresno, Kern, Kings, Madera, & Tulare).

 The purpose of the center is...

-- to supply historical resources information to the private and public sector (see Access for restrictions).
+• to supply historical resources information to the private and public sector (see Access Policy for restrictions).

-Located at California State University, Bakersfield (CSUB), the center currently houses 30,000 cultural resource records documenting historical and archaeological sites and approximately 10,000 study reports.
+Located at California State University, Bakersfield (CSUB), the center currently houses approximately 32,000 cultural resource records documenting historical and archaeological sites and approximately 10,000 study reports.